syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Syntax-Editor-Events.md

 this.editControl1.CollapseAll();

 private void editControl1_CollapsedAll(object sender, EventArgs e)

 {

    // The below line will be displayed

    Console.WriteLine(" CollapsedAll event is raised ");

 }

 {% endhighlight %}

-{% highlight vbnet %}
+{% highlight VB %}

 ' Handle the CollapsedAll event.